Berber carpet can be a great addition to your home interior. It is stylish, elegant, resistant to liquid spills, and ensures comfort to your feet.

 What is the best way to clean Berber carpet?

 The question doesn’t have a specific answer.
 Many methods can be used, but it depends on the fiber.
-For the commonly used one, that is Olefin Berber; you can use the following process to clean it.
+The commonly used one is Olefin Berber; you can use the following process to clean it.

-First, you will have to vacuum the carpet thoroughly, followed by spraying with a premium pre-conditioner boosted with oxygen bleach and solvent (check method 5 for more details).
+First, you must vacuum the carpet thoroughly, then spraying with a premium pre-conditioner boosted with oxygen bleach and solvent (check method 5 for more details).

 You then scrub using a damp bonnet while maintaining the carpet as dry as possible.
 Repeat the scrubbing over and over until at least 90% of the dirt is removed.

 It’s one of the best ways of cleaning your carpet quickly and effectively.

 Firstly, prepare the carpet by cleaning surface dirt using a vacuum cleaner.
 You then fill the steam cleaner with water and turn it on.
 Portion your carpet into a 3-foot square section.